dylantheriot/valorant-match-history/README.md

+## If you downloaded this project BEFORE 1/6/2021, you will need to redownload the code/zip and rerun installation for it to work again.

 # VALORANT ELO TRACKER

 Track and view your VALORANT elo with this web application.
 As of 12/26, the original site has been taken down.